Home / The Everyday Fighter / THE FIGHTING MENTALITY NEEDED...

 The Boston Marathon is known as one of the world’s most challenging marathon courses.
-Boston native Kelly Whittaker has run 22 full marathons, running the Boston Marathon twice, going for a 3rd on April 17th.
+Boston native Kelly Whittaker has run 23 full marathons, running the Boston Marathon three times, going for a 4th on April 15th.
 In addition to being an avid marathoner, she’s a full-time trainer at Barry’s Bootcamp, hosting classes specifically designed to help runners train for the marathon.
-So when it comes to marathon training and prep, she knows what’s up.
+When it comes to marathon training and prep, she knows what’s up.

-Kelly talks about training in winter months, the ups and downs of the Boston Marathon course, and the blood, sweat, & tears that go into running Boston in this week’s Out of Step blog post…
+Kelly talks about training, the ups and downs of the Boston Marathon course, and the blood, sweat, & tears that go into running Boston in this week’s Lovers & Fighters blog post…

 The Boston Marathon is the most coveted 26.2-mile race among long distance, professional and novice runners alike.
-Not only is it one of six-world marathon majors, it is known as one of the world’s most challenging marathon courses.
-With extremely competitive qualifying standards and charity fundraising requirements, the Boston Marathon is a course that many long distance runners work towards for many years.
+Not only is it one of the six-world marathon majors, but it is also known as one of the world’s most challenging marathon courses.
+With extremely competitive qualifying standards and charity fundraising requirements, the Boston Marathon is a course that many long-distance runners work towards for many years.

 When it comes to training for the Boston Marathon, a “fighter’s mentality” is a prerequisite.
 Because the race is in mid-April, the training for this race happens in the winter months, and everyone knows that Boston winters are far from mild.
 Experienced marathon runners typically begin training January 1, and charity/novice runners usually begin building their mileage in late December.